jwhamsd/hello-world/README.md

 # hello-world
 First GitHub repository.
-This is the main branch -- I entered text into this file after I entered data into the readme-branch
+This is the main branch